ftmhghpnh/fall2019-proj3-sec2--group6/README.md

 	+ Xu, Chang
 	+ Yang, Nan

 + Project summary: In this project, we created a classification engine for facial emotion recognition.
+We tried a lof of feature extraction/selection method including HOG,SIFT, PCA, 68 and 81 landmark detection (pairwise and euclidean distance), pixels extraction based on cropped image after facial detection (for CNN).
+And also 18 models including three CNN models.
+At the end we landed on basemodel (gbm) using 6006 pairwise distance (from 78 landmark detection) and LDA(2 classes) using 209 after PCA of base features.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md))  All team members approve our work presented in this GitHub repository including this contributions statement.
+**Contribution statement**: ([default](doc/a_note_on_contributions.md))All people contribute equally.
+All team members approve our work presented in this GitHub repository including this contributions statement.

-**The final model we choosed are the base model created by Yang, Nan and advanced LDA(2 classes) model created by Xu, Chang using PCA method finished by Gong, Yuhan.
+**The final model we choosed are the base model created by Yang, Nan and advanced LDA(2 classes) model created by Xu, Chang using PCA methode finished by Gong, Yuhan.
 Thus these people were been candidated for building the pipeline.**

 + Li,Sixuan(presenter):
 	- Pre - Research on project 3 and create starting code in Python;
+	- shuffle the 2500 data into seperate csv (test and train) (then Fateme improved the shuffled method and seperate the data into two folder);
 	- Facial detection and croped/resize image;
 	- landmark detection(68&81 points) cordinates extraction and calculate pairwise distance and euclidean distance;
 	- CNN's pixels data extraction and processing to create data for CNN model (based on the cropped result of facial detection);